 “John the Grammarian, Photius, Caesar Bardas and Leo the Philosopher were all, at least in part, of Armenian descent.”
 Photius even sent a letter written in Armenian to the Byzantine Emperor, Basil, in order to convince him that they belonged to the same Armenian royal family (Erna Manya Shirinyan).
 As Patriarch, St. Photius played a pivotal role in the conversion of the Slavs by sending Sts.
 Cyril and Methodius to them.
 He also defended Orthodox Theology against the intrusions of the Latin Church.
 He is considered one of the greatest minds of his era and his genius is demonstrated in works like his Mystagogia.
-Photius was unjustly exiled to a monastery in Armenia and fell saint in the Orthodox as well as the Eastern Catholic Churches.
+Photius was unjustly exiled to a monastery in Armenia but by the is a canonized saint in both the Orthodox and the Eastern Catholic Churches.
 Architectural ties between Armenia & Constantinople: